Hi, my name is John, a full-time digital marketer, and I started this blog during my junior year of college.

 - I’ve used WordPress plugins like Elementor to build client websites.

-- I’ve built complex email automations with GetResponse, ActiveCampaign, and other email marketing tools.
+- I’ve built complex email automation with GetResponse, ActiveCampaign, and other email marketing tools.

 - I know what it is to maintain and scale digital marketing campaigns month in and month out while having clients breathe down my neck.